Live Life Unbroken

 Q: What exactly do you mean when you say “put your pen on the paper and keep it moving” for the whole 3 minutes?

 When you do this regularly, you’ll be surprised at what little nuggets of awareness will bubble up to help guide you.
-And this process takes time.
+Be patient, this process takes time.
+In the beginning your thoughts will get in the way and that's okay,

-You’ll worry about what to write.
+You may worry about what to write.

-You’ll worry about doing it wrong.
+You may worry about doing it wrong.

-You’ll worry about it not feeling right.
+You may worry about it not feeling right.

-You’ll worry about feeling silly.
+You may worry about feeling silly.

-You’ll worry about what your partner/kids/neighbours/dog will think.
+You may worry about what your partner/kids/neighbours/dog will think.

 This.
 Is.
 All.
 Okay.